mythmakerseven/groupread/README.md

 To begin, ``git clone`` the repo into your desired location.

 First, pick a database.
 Groupread uses the Sequelize ORM, which supports Postgres, MySQL, MariaDB, SQLite, and Microsoft SQL Server, but requires a driver package for the chosen database.
 By default, Groupread includes the ``pg`` and ``pg-hstore`` packages for Postgres support.
-If you wish to connect to another supported database, you must add the required driver ([detailed here](https://sequelize.org/master/manual/getting-started.html#installing)) to ``package.json``.
+If you wish to connect to another database from the list, you must add the required driver ([detailed here](https://sequelize.org/master/manual/getting-started.html#installing)) to ``package.json``.

 Now you can run ``yarn install`` to install dependencies.